IllinoisLegalAidOnline/website-docs/docs/source/content_style_guide.rst

   * Yes: Dealing with bed bugs in Kane county
   * No: Dealing with bed bugs in Illinois
   * Yes: Illinois civil practice (IICLE)

-.. note:: DIY Legal Solutions and their associated legal solutions and legal how-to should replace the existing How to sub-content type.

 .. warning:: Preserving URLs when changing titles - When changing a title, uncheck the box next to "Generate automatic alias" so that the URL stays the same.
 This is so that our Google Analytics tracking for the page will be preserved.